CompGenLabUB/CAPTVRED/README.md

 cd MYPROJECT
 mkdir DATASET_00
 ```
-__c.__ Prepare reference sequences (fasta file with all reference sequences and gff files for all genomes) and kaiju databases (see [documentation](https://github.com/JosepFAbril/CAPTVRED/blob/main/docs/readme_DOCUMENTATION_virwaste.md) for more info). <br />
+__c.__ Prepare reference sequences (fasta file with all reference sequences and _gff_ files for all genomes) and kaiju databases (see [documentation](https://github.com/JosepFAbril/CAPTVRED/blob/main/docs/readme_DOCUMENTATION_virwaste.md) for more info). <br />

 __FOR EACH RUN or EXPERIMENT:__<br />

-__d.1.__ Place samples_definition.tbl file in the run direcoty.
-It must be a tabular file containing sequencing ID and processing ID for each sample (see [documentation](https://github.com/JosepFAbril/CAPTVRED/blob/main/docs/readme_DOCUMENTATION_virwaste.md) for more info).
+__d.1.__ Place samples_definition.tbl file in the run directory.
+It must be a tabular file containing the sequencing ID and the processing ID for each sample (see [documentation](https://github.com/JosepFAbril/CAPTVRED/blob/main/docs/readme_DOCUMENTATION_virwaste.md) for more info).
 Additional metadata fields can be added if you want.<br />
-__d.2.__ Place projectvars template in the run/experiment folder and define the variables name: <br />
+__d.2.__ Place projectvars template in the run/experiment folder and define variable names: <br />

 ```{.sh}
 cp CAPTVRED/projectvars_template.sh  DATASET_01/projectvars.sh